pierreblethon/Forest_Cover_Type_Prediction_Model/README.md

 Hillshade features and Distance features are the ones that are the most correlated with others or in between them.<br/><br/> Another step of this exploratory analysis was to check for outliers in the training set.
 Every non-categorical variable has at least one class with outliers.
 If these outliers might still hold relevant information, the furthest ones should be removed as they will not help generalizing the information.
 They might consist of exceptional trees which will not help for the prediction.
 In total, 2,687 outliers were found which represents 17.7% of the dataset.
 Not all of them will be removed in the feature engineering step as it would generate an important loss of data to train the model.<br/><br/>
 Finally, an analysis of the one-hot encoded features was done.
 The histogram clearly shows that some Soil_Type features are barely represented in the training set: #7 to #9, #15, #21, #25, #27, #28, #34, #36.
 These features might have to be removed from the model as they might not help for the prediction.
 The same exercise was done for the other one-hot encoded features: Wilderness_Areas.
-It showed how Wilderness_Area2 is underrepresented compared to the three others and might therefore not be considered when training the model.
+It showed how Wilderness_Area2 is underrepresented compared to the three others and might therefore not be considered when training the model.<br/>

 ### Data Cleaning and Feature Engineering
+#### Removing unrelevant features and outliers
 Regarding data cleaning, we start by removing some irrelevant features as we found that there were two types of soils with only zeros (Soil_Type7 and Soil_Type15).
 Once we removed those features, we checked for outliers within each class defining the interquartile range per class.
 Our definition of and outlier for this project will be any value over two times the third quartile of the selected class, or below two times the first quartile of the selected class.
 With this definition, we can count the number of outliers per class.
 The percentage of outliers is around 6% of the data, so it was decided to remove them as there is enough data to train our algorithms.
-After removing outliers, the balance of the cleaned dataset was rechecked and still appeared to be well balanced.<br/><br/>
+After removing outliers, the balance of the cleaned dataset was rechecked and still appeared to be well balanced.<br/>

+#### Creating new features
 Now it was time for feature engineering.
 The first thing that was realized, as explained in the exploratory analysis, is that the two variables referring to hydrology (Vertical and Horizontal_Distance_To_Hydrology) were highly correlated.
 It was thought that if we adjust the hydrology point in one of the edges of a right triangle, we can infer the hypotenuse with the vertical and the horizontal distance, the hypotenuse being the “real” distance to water.
 This relation can be calculated as follows:

 <p align="center">